Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Compare prices and timetables of different ferry companies and routes on our booking engine or websites like Direct Ferries.
 You may find cheaper tickets or discounts depending on the season, the departure time, and the port of arrival.
 You can also book your tickets online in advance to avoid paying extra fees at the port or dealing with long queues.

-If you want to travel to Sweden from the United Kingdom, you first need to get to the European mainland.
+It would be best if you first got to the European mainland to travel to Sweden from the United Kingdom.
 The options for this are the direct crossings to Holland or the various options from Dover to France.

-The biggest disadvantages of traveling via France are the long drive to your next crossing to Sweden, and the delays at the customs on busy days at Dover and Calais.
-On the other hand, the crossings between Dover and Dunkirk or Calais are a lot shorter and quicker.
+The most significant disadvantages of traveling via France are the long drive to your next crossing to Sweden and the delays at the customs on busy days at Dover and Calais.
+On the other hand, the crossings between Dover and Dunkirk or Calais are much shorter and quicker.
 Therefore this is certainly a good option for travelers from Southern England.

 The UKContinent / Europe mainland